BorisG0/TCP_Chat_System/README.md

 ### Client

-give each client a unique id

-all other parameters after the id are server ports
+clients are started with an id followed by any number of server ports as parameters

-use `java Client [client id] [server port 1] [server port 2]` to start a client
+use `java Client [client id] [server port 1] [server port 2] ...` to start a client

 the default parameters are 0 7777 8888